Sindhi literature: Modern era

-In India Sahitya Akademi Award for Sindhi literature is given annually since 1959.
+In India, the Sahitya Akademi Award for Sindhi literature has been given annually since 1959.
 After World War I, Sindhi literature was affected by the October Revolution and other socioeconomic changes.
 Literature became more objective and less romantic, and progressivism was an influence.

-The struggle for freedom from the British gathered momentum, sparking interest in the history and cultural heritage of Sindh.
-Scholars such as Allama I. I. Kazi, his wife Elsa Kazi, Rasool Bux Palijo, G. M. Syed, Umer Bin Mohammad Daudpota, Pir Ali Muhammad Shah Rashidi, Pir Husamuddin Shah Rashidi, Maulana deen Muhammad Wafai, Chetan Mariwala, Jairamdas Daulatram, Hasho Kewalramani, Bherumal Meharchand Advani, Abdul Majeed Sindhi (Memon), Badaruddin Dhamraho, Muhammad Ibrahim Joyo, Allah Dad Bohyo, Tirath Wasant published works on history and culture.
+The struggle for freedom from the British gathered momentum, sparking interest in Sindh's history and cultural heritage.
+Scholars such as Allama I. I. Kazi, his wife Elsa Kazi, Rasool Bux Palijo, G. M. Syed, Umer Bin Mohammad Daudpota, Pir Ali Muhammad Shah Rashidi, Pir Husamuddin Shah Rashidi, Maulana deen Muhammad Wafai, Jairamdas Daulatram, Hashmat Kevalramani, Bherumal Meharchand Advani, Muhammad Ibrahim Joyo, and Allah Dad Bohyo published works on history and culture.

-Mir Hasan Ali and Mir Abdul Hussain Sangi, Khalifo Gul, Fazil Shah, Kasim, Hafiz Hamid, Mohammad Hashim, Mukhlis, Abojho, Surat Singh, Khaki, Mirza Qalich Baig, Zia and Aziz pioneered poetry in Persian meter.
-"Bewas" (a pseudonym), Hyder Bux Jatoi and Dukhayal are modern poets.
+Poets such as Mir Abdul Hussain Sangi pioneered poetry in Persian meter.

 The novel and short story became the main prose forms, and hundreds of each were translated from European languages to the languages of Pakistan.
-World War II saw the emergence of novelists and short-story writers such as Narain Das Bhambhani, Gobind Malhi, Sushila J. Lalwani, Lokram Dodeja, Sundri Uttamchandani, Popati Hiranandani, Dr. Moti Prakash, Sharma, Kala Sharma, G L Dodeja, Padan Sharma, Ghulam Rabbani Agro, Usman Deplai, Jamal Abro, Shaikh Ayaz, Rasheed Bhatti, Hameed Sindhi, Hafeez Akhund, Amar Jaleel, Naseem Kharal, Sirajul Haq Memon, Agha Saleem, Anis Ansari, Tariq Ashraf, Ali Baba, Eshwar Chander, Manak, Asghar Sindhi, Adil Abbasi, Ishtiaq Ansari, Shaukat Shoro, Kehar Shaukat, Mushtaq Shoro, Madad Ali Sindhi, Rasool Memon, Akhlaq Asnari, Reta Shahani, Rehmatullah Manjothi, Aziz Kingrani Badal Jamali, Ishaque Ansari, Jan Khaskheli, Hasan Mansoor, Pervez, Shakoor Nizamani, Tariq Qureshi, Munawwar Siraj, Ismail Mangio, Fayaz Chand Kaleri, Ayaz Ali Rind, Altaf Malkani.
+World War II saw the emergence of novelists and short-story writers such as Gobind Malhi, Sundri Uttamchandani, Popati Hiranandani, Moti Prakash, Ghulam Rabbani Agro, Jamal Abro, Shaikh Ayaz, Amar Jaleel, Naseem Kharal, Agha Saleem, Tariq Ashraf, Shaukat Shoro, and Madad Ali Sindhi.
 Sindhi drama has also flourished, and Aziz Kingrani has written scores of plays.

 Young writers have experimented with new forms of prose and poetry.
-Free verse, sonnets and ballads have been written in addition to classical poetry forms such as Kafi, Vaee, beit, Geet and Dohira.
+Free verse, sonnets and ballads have been written, in addition to classical forms such as kafi, bayt, and geet.

 Notable Sindh poets are Makhdoom Muhammad Zaman Talib-ul-Mola, Ustad Bukhari, Shaikh Ayaz, Darya Khan Rind, Ameen Faheem, and Imdad Hussaini.
 Mubarak Ali Lashari is a literary critic and the author of Kuthyas Kawejan.

 Noor-ud-din Sarki and Abdul Ghafoor Ansari founded Sindhi Adabi Sangat, an organization of Sindhi-language writers originally centered in Karachi, in 1952.
-Chapters now exist in other parts of Pakistan and overseas.
+The organization has chapters elsewhere in Pakistan and overseas.